hegde-sachin/pre-commit-cpp/README.md

 Of course, you don't need to use all the hooks together.
 And remember, YAML is indentation sensitive: use the same number of whitespaces for indentation level.

+## Usage

+Each time you commit to the git repository, the hooks will run automatically. :-)

 ## References